-Facilitating a positive community is an indispensable part of achieving the goals of Pace University’s Office of Residential Life and Housing.
+Facilitating a positive community is an indispensable part of achieving the goals of Pace University’s Office of Residential Life.
 In order to create a positive community, RAs must develop individual relationships with each student and create a safe space for a community valuing multicultural understanding, academic success, and personal development.
 RAs will facilitate community development through having meaningful conversations and hosting dynamic programming following the residential life curriculum.

-To achieve the goals of the Office of Residential Life and Housing, RAs must be able to approach all situations in an educational manner.
+To achieve the goals of the Office of Residential Life, RAs must be able to approach all situations in an educational manner.
 RAs achieve this by showing care and respect for all students.
 An essential component of maintaining a positive community environment is an RA's role in responding to student concerns and crises.
 RAs are the first line of response in managing student and community concerns, RAs are expected to critically evaluate and determine the appropriate follow-up needed.

 All candidates hired for the RA positions will be required to attend an RA preparation class during the fall semester on Friday afternoons or evenings.